It’s her birthday today.

-I don’t even know where to begin.
 Her influence on me was massive and I came to her young.
 I discovered her in high school through the famous oral biography by Jean Stein and George Plimpton, which I inhaled, over and over again.
 I must have run across it in my after-school job as a page at the library.
 I discovered a lot of books through re-shelving them.
-I was deeply intrigued by what I read, and drank up all the pictures.
-It somehow scared me, too.
-There was a darkness in her story, at least as presented in that oral history.
-One of the things that made a huge impression on me was an anecdote given by one of her friends who remembered going to see Blue Angel with her (pre-Warhol – I think this was in Boston), and when the man (Emil Jannings) goes mad at the end of the film, Edie apparently shrank down into her chair, staring up at the screen, horrified, shook.
-There was madness in her family, a lot of early deaths, a lot of suicides, she was death-haunted.
-Her family background was wild.
+I was deeply intrigued by what I read, drinking up all the pictures.
+It scared me a little bit.
+I had no frame of reference.
+She came to me with no context.
+There was a darkness in her story.
+An anecdote that made a huge impression on me was a friend describing going to see The Blue Angel with Edie – maybe at the Brattle?
+This was pre-Warhol – and when Emil Jannings cracked and goes insane, Edie apparently shrank down into her chair, staring up at the screen, horrified, shook.
+There was madness in her family, the ancestral line peppered with early deaths and suicides.
+Her family tree was wild.
 (Andy Warhol’s movie Poor Little Rich Girl was basically the vibe.
 She really was.)

 Poor Little Rich Girl (1965)

-I had a ripped denim jacket in high school and I wrote all over it with purple magic marker, a peace sign, and “Ciao!
-Manhattan” across the back.
-I was a nerd but a very NICHE nerd.
-I actually have a picture of myself in it, at a street fair in Chicago (we were walking advertisements for our friend Christina’s hats.)
+In high school, I had a ripped denim jacket which I decorated with purple magic marker, a peace sign, other things, and across the back I wrote “Ciao!
+Manhattan”.
+I was a very NICHE type of nerd.
+I have a picture of myself in it, at a street fair in Chicago (we were walking advertisements for our friend Christina’s hat-making business.)

-When I got to college and befriended Mitchell, turns out he had had a similar trajectory.
+When I got to college and met Mitchell, turns out he had a similar trajectory.
 He read the book.
 He saw the movie.
-He knew all about Warhol.
+He knew all about Warhol and that whole crowd.
 So we decided to be Edie and Andy for Halloween.
 This party was legendary – the whole town showed up it felt like (to be clear: we did not invite the whole town.
 But word got out).
 At its height, the party was like a Mad magazine cartoon.
 The cops arrived.
 People in full costume fled into the night.
 It was a mess.
 But we were so proud of our costumes.
 We fell asleep in bed, still in costume.
-I still had the silver goop in my hair, the white pancake makeup, and Mitchell still had the white makeup on his face and we woke up staring at each other like “what on earth …”

 You never forget the people who come into your life at a certain moment when you are receptive to whatever it is they bring.
-If I had discovered her – and that whole crowd – in my 30s, it still would have been interesting, but I would have had a bit more distance.
-I would have looked at it in a more abstract way.
-Also, by that point, I had been through a lot of shit.
-I wouldn’t have been as afraid of Edie and the dark pool she submerged herself in.
-Edie came into my life a year after I discovered The Bell Jar and a year before I read The Handmaid’s Tale.
+If I had discovered Edie – and that whole crowd – in my 30s, it still would have been interesting, of course, but I would have had a bit more distance.
+I would have looked at it in a more abstract way, and I would have had a larger frame of reference for all of it.
+Also, by my 30s, I had been through a lot of heavy shit.
+I wouldn’t have been as afraid of Edie, or afraid FOR Edie.
+But Edie came into my life a year after I read The Bell Jar for the first time and a year before I read The Handmaid’s Tale.
 She arrived just in time.

 “I’m in love with everyone I’ve ever met in one way or another.
 I’m just a crazy, unhinged disaster of a human being.” — Edie Sedgwick